kroshu/kuka_drivers/doc/wiki/KSS_RSI.md

      -  After succesful startup, the `robot_manager` node has to be activated to start the cyclic communication with the robot controller, see further steps (before this only a collapsed robot is visible in `rviz`):

-2. Configure all components the driver: `ros2 lifecycle set robot_manager configure`
+2. Configure and activate all components the driver:
+   - `ros2 lifecycle set robot_manager configure`
-3. Activate all components of the driver: ```ros2 lifecycle set robot_manager activate```
+   - ```ros2 lifecycle set robot_manager activate```
    - The hardware interface is now waiting for the robot controller to connect, the timeout for this is currently 10 seconds
-4. Start the `KRC:\R1\Program\ros_rsi.src` program on the controller and execute the line of `RSI_MOVECORR()`
+3. Start the `KRC:\R1\Program\ros_rsi.src` program on the controller and execute the line of `RSI_MOVECORR()`
    - in T1, a warning (*!!!
 Attention - Sensor correction goes active !!!*) should be visible after reaching `RSI_MOVECORR()`, which should be confirmed to start this step

 On successful activation the brakes of the robot will be released and external control is started.
 To test moving the robot, the `rqt_joint_trajectory_controller` is not recommended, use the launch file in the `iiqka_moveit_example` package instead (usage is described in the *Additional packages* section of the [project overview](Project%20overview.md)).